top of page

 3 tablespoons of Honey B Healthy

-Add the apple cider vinegar to the sugar and citric acid slowly to prevent the mixture from getting too moist.
+Add the apple cider vinegar and Honey B Healthy to the sugar and citric acid slowly to prevent the mixture from getting too moist.

 5 Pounds of Sugar